VincentLanglet/Twig-CS-Fixer/UPGRADE.md

 UPGRADE FROM 2.x to 3.0
 =======================

+- The `checkstyle` and `junit` reporter now try to use absolute path rather than relative path.

-If you never implemented a custom rule, nothing change.
+If you never implemented a custom rule, nothing else changed.
 Otherwise, ...

 ### AbstractRule